BOKU-CMP-MEC-MAT/abqModelParametrization/README.md

-# Example Script for Creating Parameterized Models with Abaqus
+# Example Script for Creating Parametrized Models with Abaqus

-This script serves as a reference for creating parameterized models in Abaqus.
+This script serves as a reference for creating parametrized models in Abaqus.
 It generates a model of a reinforced concrete plate with a hole positioned at an arbitrary location.

 The plate is fixed on the left side as an essential boundary condition and loaded by a uniform pressure applied to the top surface.